benndt/dotfiles/README.md

 ## Usage

 > [!WARNING]
-> All dependencies should be installed before you run stow.
+> All requirements should be installed before you run stow.

 Add symlinks for all files in `.` to the target folder:

 ```bash
 stow . --target="$HOME" --no-folding
 ```
+### Modifications

+> [!HINT]
+> The dotfiles are heavily customized to my needs and can either be copied and modified or used as inspiration.

+If you want to copy it, the following files should be adjusted:
+- `.config/nvim/lua/configs/lspconfig.lua`
+	- Remove the gdscript config if you work on Linux.
+- `.gitconfig`
+	- Use your own user data
+- `.zshrc`
+	- Change the `DEV` env to your main working directory
+	- Change the alias for `aseprite`, `godot` and `open`

+If you don't use `aseprite` and `godot` you can also remove more configs.
-## Dependencies
+## Requirements

-All [catppuccin](https://github.com/catppuccin/catppuccin) dependencies should be downloaded with theme `mocha`.
+- All [catppuccin](https://github.com/catppuccin/catppuccin) dependencies should be downloaded with theme `mocha`.

 ### [aseprite](https://www.aseprite.org/)